-Playground injury claims
+Playground injury compensation claims

 Playgrounds are a common source of accidents involving children.
 In many cases, injuries are minor and are a result of normal play activities.